-Upon arrival at the Vanderbilt University School of Law last month, Samantha Hunt ’18 was inspired to email Alison Howard, chair of Dominican University of California’s Political Science Department, to basically thank her and her other professors and mentors for preparing her for the moment and the momentous occasion.
+Upon arrival at the Vanderbilt University School of Law, Samantha Hunt ’18 was inspired to email Alison Howard, chair of Dominican University of California’s Political Science Department, to basically thank her and her other professors and mentors for preparing her for the moment and the momentous occasion.

 After completing an Enterprise High School bus trip from Redding to tour San Francisco Bay Area colleges, Dominican became Samantha's college of choice.
 A first-generation student, she was taken by the “quaint atmosphere” at Dominican and the opportunity to travel abroad and observe culture and history.

 “I was looking for an environment that I thought would foster a personalized learning experience.
-I certainly received what I wanted in that arena,” Samantha says.
+I certainly received what I wanted in that arena,” Samantha said.

 At Dominican, for example, Samantha participated in Campus Ministry service immersion trips to El Salvador, Mexico, and Uganda.